-Have you had the experience of a retained surgical item left behind in your body after your surgery?
+Have you had a retained surgical item left behind in your body after your surgery?

 What is a Retained Surgical Item?

 A retained surgical item, also called a retained foreign object, is any item that is accidentally left inside of a patient after surgery is completed.

 Most of the time, sponges used during surgery are left behind in a surgical patient.
 However, other items (clips, plastic retainers, surgical instruments, wires, gauze, swabs, or broken pieces of equipment) are also left inside or lost inside a patient’s body cavity (abdomen or pelvis) after the surgery is complete.